-Publishing in predatory journals can be harmful to you as an author because publications in these journals may not count towards doctoral thesis regulations or tenure-track goals.
+Publishing in predatory journals can be harmful for you as an author because publications in these journals may not count officially for doctoral thesis requirements or tenure-track goals.
 You should also be wary of predatory journals when using and citing sources, as the articles in predatory journals may not have been thoroughly peer reviewed.

 Tips for identifying predatory journals

 How can you distinguish between credible and predatory journals?
 Consider doing the following:

 Verify information on the journal website

 - Take a look at the editorial board: Does it include experts from your field or other credible scientists?
 See if you can verify the contact information of the journal’s board members elsewhere, for instance, on their university webpage.

 - Look for the journal’s editorial office location and see if you can verify the address.

 - If the publisher provides the Journal Impact Factor, try to verify it.
 You can look up Journal Impact Factors on the Journal Citation Reports website.